codebit-dev/Herbal-Verse-AI/README.md

 1. Search for a herb.
 2. Ask AI: “What are the benefits of Tulsi?”
 3. Explore herb details and gallery.
+4. Visit Community tab and try the ordering section.

 ---